Last Thursday night, the United States almost went to war with Iran.

 Finally, the international community will do everything it can to stave off an outbreak of hostilities.

-The problem, however, is that the chances of a radical escalation are measurably heightened by Trump himself.
+The problem is that the chances of a radical escalation are measurably heightened by Trump himself.

-As president, Trump has been tasked with the challenge of navigating one of the world’s most acute geopolitical crisis points—something he obviously isn’t equipped to do.
+As president, Trump has been tasked with the challenge of navigating one of the world’s most acute geopolitical crisis points — something he is manifestly ill-equipped to do.

 On one hand, he wants to batter Iran into submission using the threat of military action.

-What he’s opted for, instead, is a policy of blustering incoherence—and that policy is at least as likely to end in war as any other.
+In other words, he’s opted for is a policy of blustering incoherence — and that’s as likely to end in war as any other.

 Read the original story at thenational.scot.